-Meal prices for the 2017-18 school year are shown in the following charts.
+Meal prices are shown in the following charts.
 The monthly cost is based on 20 days per month.
 Extra milk may be purchased for \$0.50 per half pint at any of the school sites.
 Prices are subject to change, per school board approval and state and federal regulations.